galaxyproject/training-material/RNA-Seq/tutorials/de_novo.md

 >    >    </details>
 >    {: .question}
 >
->
->
->

 # Conclusion

-In this tutorial, we have analyzed real RNA sequencing data to extract useful information, such as which genes are up- or downregulated by depletion of the Pasilla gene and which genes are regulated by the Pasilla gene.
+In this tutorial, we have analyzed real RNA sequencing data to extract useful information, such as which genes are up- or down-regulated by depletion of the Pasilla gene and which genes are regulated by the Pasilla gene.
 To answer these questions, we analyzed RNA sequence datasets using a reference-based RNA-seq data analysis approach.
 This approach can be sum up with the following scheme:

 ![](../images/ref_based_workflow.png)